chaoyitud/Simclr-Reproducation/index.md

 **5. Fine-tune**
 By far, the encoder has been trained to output representations.
 And now the model is ready to be fine-tuned to deal with downstream tasks.

-The paper claims that accuracy of 76.5% on ImageNet can be achieved with  SimCLR using ResNet-50 (4x), and 85.8% if fine-tuned with 1% labels.
+The paper claims that the accuracy of 76.5% on ImageNet can be achieved with  SimCLR using ResNet-50 (4x), and 85.8% if fine-tuned with 1% labels.

 In the following sections, we introduce our implementations of SimCLR and the results.